CyberFlameGO/BetterTwitFix/readme.md

 (A fork of TwitFix)
 Basic flask server that serves fixed twitter video embeds to desktop discord by using either the Twitter API or Youtube-DL to grab tweet video information.
 This also automatically embeds the first link in the text of non video tweets (API Only)

+## Differences from fxtwitter
+fxtwitter exposed all recently processed tweets publicly via a "latest" and "top" page.

+Even though Tweets are public, it was a personal concern for me that a tweet with potentially sensitive information in it could suddenly be shown to however many people were browsing the latest tweets page, and could be used as a tool for harassment.
+This was removed in [The following commit](https://github.com/dylanpdx/BetterTwitFix/commit/87ba86ba502e73ddb370bd4e5b964548d3272400#diff-a11c36d9b2d53672d6b3d781dca5bef9129159947de66bc3ffaec5fab389d80cL115)

 ## How to use (discord side)

 just put the url to the server, and directly after, the full URL to the tweet you want to embed